apache/druid/docs/design/indexer.md

 ### Current limitations

-Separate task logs are not currently supported when using the Indexer; all task log messages will instead be logged in the Indexer process log.
+Separate task logs are not currently supported when using the Indexer; all task log messages will instead be logged in the Indexer service log.

 The Indexer currently imposes an identical memory limit on each task.
 In later releases, the per-task memory limit will be removed and only the global limit will apply.
 The limit on concurrent merges will also be removed.